-This course is designed to develop competencies in front office procedures, including scheduling and time management, telephone technique, procedure codes.
-This course also familiarizes students with business procedures performed in a medical facility.
+An overview of the role of the allied health professional in the legal and ethical concerns faced in the medical office; confidentiality of medical records and physicians' licensure requirements are covered.
+Prerequisites: None medical facility.
 Students are introduced to various electronic claims, professional fees, credit arrangements, submission, collection and data entry.
-Emphasis is placed on the practical application of collection procedures, patient billing and data entry and becoming proficient in the use of a billing software program.
-Prerequisite: MED100
+Emphasis is placed on the practical application of collection procedures, patient billing and data entry and becoming proficient in the use of a practice management software program.
+The course is also designed to introduce the student to a variety of records and record keeping systems and the principles underlying effective management of records.
+It also combines technical aspects of records procedures with systems typically used in medical practices today.
+Prerequisites: MED100